CATL did not just announce another battery lab.

 It is not only selling batteries into a policy-supported market.
 It is trying to define the validation language for that market.
 If that language travels overseas, CATL's advantage becomes more than manufacturing cost.
 It becomes a buyer checklist.

-This is the same broader pattern described in china-battery-storage-boom: China's battery storage edge is shifting from cell capacity to repeatable infrastructure delivery.
+This is the same broader pattern described in China Battery Storage Boom: Grid-Scale BESS Explained: China's battery storage edge is shifting from cell capacity to repeatable infrastructure delivery.

 The Real Story